JOIN A SECRET ITALY

 What to See

-A good place to start a tour of the city is the Piazza del Popolo in the centre of the city.
+A good place to start a tour of the city is the Piazza del Popolo in the center of the city.
+This traffic-free piazza is without doubt one of the finest in all of Italy.

+Most of this piazza dates back to the fifteenth century, when Pietro da Corona “modernized” it.
 I often find myself moving no further than the piazza.
-I love sitting here with a coffee or, later in the day, an aperitivo and watching life drift by
+I love sitting here with a coffee or, later in the day, an aperitivo and watching life drift by—truly one of life's great pleasures.

-The gothic church of San Francesco on the square dates back to the twelfth century as does the beautiful Palazzo del Popolo, Make sure you pop inside the Palazzo del Popolo, the arcaded Renaissance courtyard within is truly lovely.
+The gothic church of San Francesco on the square dates back to the twelfth century, as does the beautiful Palazzo del Popolo.
+Make sure you pop inside the Palazzo del Popolo; the arcaded Renaissance courtyard within is truly lovely.

 Another exquisite piazza is Piazza dell’Arringo – smaller than Piazza del Popolo it is equally as beautiful.
 Don't miss the Cathedral of Sant'Emidio in the piazza, it is one of the most important and loveliest catherdrals in the entire region.
 The photo above shows the interior.